 We provide access to a wide range of gel electrophoresis equipment for analysis of protein samples, including a fully automated Western blotting instrument (ProteinSimple Wes).
-We have the capability for both 1- and 2-dimensional separation of proteins which together with our range of digital camera and scanner imaging systems digitise images improving the accuracy of quantification.
+Together with our range of digital camera and scanner imaging systems we are able to digitise images improving the accuracy of quantification.

 Plate readers and spectrophotometers

-We provide access to three high-specification plate readers (a BMG PHERAstar FS with plate stacker, a BMG CLARIOstar and a Tecan Infinite 200).
+We provide access to two high-specification plate readers, a BMG PHERAstar FS with plate stacker and a BMG CLARIOstar Plus.
 These are used extensively by most research groups in the Institute for a wide range of absorbance, fluorescence and/or luminescence assays.
-Our final absorbance spectrophotometer is a Direct Detect spectrophotometer for accurate quantification of small volume protein samples.
+Our final absorbance spectrophotometer is a Direct Detect and is used for accurate quantification of small volume protein samples.

 Figure 1.
 Typical images generated from our imaging systems; (a) IR-800/IR-680 multiplexed Western blot, (b) GFP or (c) tdTomato-stained cells in a dish/multi-well plate, (d) IR800-stained tissue sections, (e) Cy3/Cy5 microarray, (f) 2D-DiGE gel, and (g) AF-488/Cy3-stained primary cells.

 Molecular biology applications

-The Core Facility houses an 8-channel NanoDrop, a DeNovix DS-11 fluorimeter and several Qubit instruments for quantification of small volume nucleic acid (and protein) samples.
-We also have a Blue Pippin for resolving and collecting DNA, a CHEF III pulsed-field gel electrophoresis system for separation of large DNA molecules and a number of E-Gel iBases/MotherBases for fast separation of DNA and RNA.
+The Core Facility houses a DeNovix DS-11 fluorimeter and several Qubit instruments for quantification of small volume nucleic acid (and protein) samples.
+We also have a Blue Pippin for resolving and collecting DNA of specific sizes, and a number of E-Gel iBases/MotherBases for fast separation of DNA and RNA.
 Our automated nucleic acid extraction robot, Maxwell, facilitates quality preparation of nucleic acid samples required for a number of different molecular biology applications, including analysis of gene expression using our QuantStudio 3 real-time qPCR instrument or Veriti thermal cycler.